 Format of Presentations

 Paper sessions will consist of three to four presentations in a 90 minute session.
 You are expected to present your paper within 20 minutes including question time.
 The session will be divided equally between the presenters.
-Each presenter will be expected to have the presentation slides in Microsoft Power Point saved in USB.
+Each presenter will be expected to have the presentation slides in Microsoft Power Point.

 Panel sessions will provide an opportunity for three or more presenters to speak in a more open and conversational setting with conference attendees.
-Submissions for these 90 minute sessions should include the name, department, affiliation, and email address of each panelist in addition to a description of the presentation and the title page.
+Submissions for these 90 minute sessions should include the name, department, affiliation, and email address of each panellist in addition to a description of the presentation and the title page.

 If you have submitted a Full Paper, Extended Abstract, Student Papers, Case Studies, Panel Discussion, Workshop Proposal, Work-in-Progress Reports or Proposals for Future Research, we thank you for your submission.
 Notification(s) of the submission(s) will be sent you in due course.